-An authentic artifact is a document, chart, plan, or other piece of evidence developed in the course of work and used by the coordinator routinely in leading programs, and demonstrates exemplar leadership practice.
-Because there are so many artifacts created through normal leadership practice during a typical school year, "high density" artifacts, those that demonstrate a range of a coordinator's performance related to all practices, indicators and elements of the Coordinator Framework, should be submitted.
-Selection of high density artifacts minimizes the amount of evidence collected and reviewed, yet together can represent all essential practices related to coordinator leadership.
+An authentic artifact is a document, chart, plan, or other piece of evidence developed in the course of work and used by the coordinator routinely in leading programs, and demonstrates exemplar coordinator leadership practice.
+Because there are so many artifacts created through normal leadership practice of coordinators during a typical school year, "high density" artifacts, those that demonstrate a range of a coordinator's performance related to all practices, indicators and elements of the Coordinator Framework, should be submitted.
+Selection of high density artifacts minimizes the amount of evidence collected and reviewed, yet together can represent all essential practices related to coordinator leadership practices.

 A Coordinator Portfolio consists of required common artifacts all coordinators use as part of processes/procedures in U.S. Virgin Islands districts and schools, as well as unique artifacts used by a coordinator in his or her school or district context.
 Both common and unique artifacts are included in a portfolio.
 A common artifact is a document that all coordinators use in required processes or procedures of district or school leadership in the U.S. Virgin Islands districts and schools.

-A unique artifact is one that a coordinator identifies as exemplary of coordinator essential practice specific to his or her district and/or school.
-Unique artifacts may differ across portfolios but can have a common theme.
-For example, all coordinators may be asked to include an artifact related to community engagement, however, one coordinator's community engagement artifact may be a document related to a meeting, where another's could be a presentation on the role of community partnerships.
+A unique artifact is one that a coordinator identifies as exemplary of coordinator practice specific to his or her district and/or school.
+Unique artifacts may differ across portfolios, but can have a common theme.
+For example, all coordinators are asked to include an artifact related to community engagement, however, one coordinator's community engagement artifact may be a document related to a meeting, where another's could be a presentation on the role of community partnerships.
 Table 1 highlights the general characteristics of a high quality artifact.
+Seven artifacts, four common and three unique artifacts, are required for the Coordinator Portfolio.

+Table 1.
 What Makes a Quality Artifact?